ChrisHoyer/Python_Toolbox/README.md

 - Digitalize_Data: Generates binary stream from data and clock
 - CMPLX2Format: converts complex numbers in different formats
 - Average: Average a Dataset
-- FFTData: Generates a FFT out the Data
+- FrequencyFiltering: Frequency Filtering of Data
 - String2List: Generates a List out of a csv with one line

 ### ControlTheory_Toolbox